Courseiva

 • E.IT help desk ticketing system

-Why A: Options A and E are correct.
-An IT governance framework includes structures like an IT strategy committee (A) and processes like IT risk management (E).
-B (project portfolio management) is a management practice, not a core governance component.
-C (help desk) and D (asset inventory) are operational.
+Why A: Options A and C are correct.
+An IT governance framework includes structures like an IT strategy committee (A) and processes like IT risk management (C).
+B (IT asset inventory) is an operational practice, D (IT project portfolio management) is a management practice, and E (IT help desk ticketing system) is operational.
+None of these are core governance components.

 This CISA practice question is part of Courseiva's free ISACA certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the CISA exam.